Inflection: Auxiliary languages

-Some auxiliary languages, such as Lingua Franca Nova, Glosa, and Frater, have no inflection.
+Some international auxiliary languages, such as Lingua Franca Nova, Glosa, and Frater, have no inflection.
 Other auxiliary languages, such as Esperanto, Ido, and Interlingua have comparatively simple inflectional systems.
-Some, like Volapük, are on the contrary highly inflected (though perfectly regular).
+Some on the contrary, like Volapük, are highly inflected (though perfectly regular).

 Esperanto

-In Esperanto, an agglutinative language, nouns and adjectives are inflected for case (nominative, accusative) and number (singular, plural), according to a simple paradigm without irregularities.
-Verbs are not inflected for person or number, but they are inflected for tense (past, present, future) and mood (indicative, infinitive, conditional, jussive).
-They also form active and passive participles, which may be past, present or future.
+In Esperanto, an agglutinative language, nouns and adjectives are inflected for case (nominative or accusative) and number (singular or plural), according to a simple paradigm without irregularities.
+Verbs are not inflected for person or number, but they are inflected for tense (past, present, or future) and mood (indicative, infinitive, conditional, or jussive).
+They also form active and passive participles, which may be past, present, or future.
 All verbs are regular.

 Ido

-Ido has a different form for each verbal tense (past, present, future, volitive and imperative) plus an infinitive, and both a present and past participle.
-There are though no verbal inflections for person or number, and all verbs are regular.
+Ido has a different form for each verbal tense (past, present, future, volitive, and imperative) plus an infinitive, and both a present and past participle.
+There are, however, no verbal inflections for person or number, and all verbs are regular.

-Nouns are marked for number (singular and plural), and the accusative case may be shown in certain situations, typically when the direct object of a sentence precedes its verb.
-On the other hand, adjectives are unmarked for gender, number or case (unless they stand on their own, without a noun, in which case they take on the same desinences as the missing noun would have taken).
-The definite article "la" ("the") remains unaltered regardless of gender or case, and also of number, except when there is no other word to show plurality.
+Nouns are marked for number (singular or plural), and the accusative case may be shown in certain situations, typically when the direct object of a sentence precedes its verb.
+On the other hand, adjectives are unmarked for gender, number, or case (unless they stand on their own, without a noun, in which case they take on the same desinences as the missing noun would have taken).
+The definite article la ('the') remains unaltered regardless of gender or case, and also of number, except when there is no other word to show plurality.
 Pronouns are identical in all cases, though exceptionally the accusative case may be marked, as for nouns.

 Interlingua

 Interlingua, in contrast with the Romance languages, has almost no irregular verb conjugations, and its verb forms are the same for all persons and numbers.
-It does, however, have compound verb tenses similar to those in the Romance, Germanic, and Slavic languages: ille ha vivite, "he has lived"; illa habeva vivite, "she had lived".
-Nouns are inflected by number, taking a plural -s, but rarely by gender: only when referring to a male or female being.
-Interlingua has no noun-adjective agreement by gender, number, or case.
+It does, however, have compound verb tenses similar to those in the Romance, Germanic, and Slavic languages: ille ha vivite, 'he has lived'; illa habeva vivite, she had lived.
+Nouns are inflected by number, taking a plural -s, but rarely by gender (only when referring to a male or female being).
+Interlingua has no noun–adjective agreement by gender, number, or case.
 As a result, adjectives ordinarily have no inflections.
-They may take the plural form if they are being used in place of a noun: le povres, "the poor".
+They may take the plural form if they are being used in place of a noun: le povres, 'the poor'.